 3. Willy Wonka and the Chocolate Factory (1971)

 Roald Dahl’s classic book has not yet found a better adaptation than Mel Stuart’s 1971 film.
 Combining the artistry of the Wizard of Oz with a delightful, dark and humorous film that exudes love for the source material.
 Financed by the Quaker Oats Company, Willy Wonka and the Chocolate Factory achieves what few Disney family film’s of the period could.
 In treating its target audience of children with intelligence.
 While equally embracing the darker tones of childhood imagination and wonder.
-Ultimately creating one of the finest children’s movies ever produced.
-But its Gene Wilder who truly steals the show.
-Embodying the light and dark of Roald Dahl’s famous chocolatier with a performance never equalled or matched.
+Ultimately creating one of the most beautiful children’s movies ever produced.
+But its Gene Wilder who truly steals the show; embodying the light and dark of Roald Dahl’s famous chocolatier with a performance never equalled or matched.

 Director: Mel Stuart